Beginner’s guide to IV drips

 Why are vitamins so essential?

 Many other factors also impact our nutrient intake, including intensive farming practices, which deplete soil quality, meaning that our food is not as nutrient-dense as it once was.
 In addition, with our highly processed modern-day diets, we don’t eat as many vegetables and nutrients as we should, which means that, generally, in society, our overall nutrient intake may not be optimal.
 We must also remember that certain health conditions, such as Crohn’s disease, ulcerative colitis, and other gut issues, can negatively affect how many nutrients are absorbed.
-With this in mind, it won’t be surprising to realize that many of us are deficient in essential vitamins.
+With this in mind, it won’t be surprising to realise that many of us are deficient in important vitamins.

 Symptoms of vitamin deficiency to look out for